What does correct breathing mean?

 6. Repeat this circle for about 5 minutes (i. e. inhaling through one, then the other nostril).

-In conclusion, deep diaphragmic breathing will do wonders for your mental and physical health.
+In conclusion, the proper way to breathe diaphragmic will do wonders for your mental and physical health.
 Developing it is not rocket science, but a gradual process to move away from shallow patterns to deeper ones.
 With time, your meditation practice but also everyday life would benefit from better breathing.

 Have a very good practice, everyone!